incentivizinggood/vize/docs/pagination.md

     LIMIT size_of_page;
 ```

-An example query with backward pagination.
+An example SQL query with backward pagination.
 This is used when going to the
 previous page.

 ```SQL